Re-configuring the past, drifting into the future, connecting different worlds, and shaping the profile of a fictitious ethnic group.

 Bill Drummond – Queen Of The South

-foreshadowing where The KLF would shine just shortly afterwards (1986, Creation Records)
+A premonition of where The KLF would soon shine.
+(1986, Creation Records)